EMMC-ASBL/tripper/docs/tutorial.md

 # -> 'http://example.com/onto#MyConcept'
 ```

-Namespace also support access by label and IRI checking.
+Namespace also supports access by label and IRI checking.
 Both of these features requires loading an ontology.
 The following example shows how to create an EMMO namespace with IRI checking.
 The keyword argument `label_annotations=True` enables access by `skos:prefLabel`, `rdfs:label` or `skos:altLabel`.